Singapore Corporate Tax Guide

 Singapore has concluded comprehensive Double Taxation Agreements (DTA) with 74 countries.
 It must be noted that the benefits of DTA are available only to Singapore resident companies/individuals and the resident companies/individuals of the treaty partner.
-So far Singapore has concluded DTA with over 60 countries.
 The DTA helps to avoid double taxation of income.

 Tax Return Filing

 A complete set of returns comprising of Form C, audited/unaudited accounts and tax computation must be submitted by 30 November of each year.
 Enforcement actions will be taken against companies that fail to submit the returns by the due date.
 Documents to be submitted are: